davidetalon/davidetalon.github.io/index.md

 layout: homepage
 ---

-I am a PostDoc at [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/it/).
+I am a PostDoc at [Fondazione Bruno Kessler (FBK)](https://www.fbk.eu/it/) working on efficient multi-modal learning.
-I am part of [DVL](https://dvl.fbk.eu/), advised by Prof. [Elisa Ricci](https://eliricci.eu/) and Dr. [Yiming Wang](https://www.yimingwang.it/).
+I am part of Deep Visual Learning([DVL](https://dvl.fbk.eu/)) unit, advised by Prof. [Elisa Ricci](https://eliricci.eu/) and Dr. [Yiming Wang](https://www.yimingwang.it/).

-Before joining FBK I obtained the PhD in Computer Vision at University of Genova and [Italian Institute of Technology (IIT)](https://www.iit.it/en-US/home) under the supervision of Dr. [Alessio Del Bue](https://www.iit.it/people/alessio-delbue) and Prof. [Stuart James] (https://stuart-james.com/).
-During the PhD, I visited the University of Amsterdam to work with Prof. [Sara Magliacane](https://saramagliacane.github.io/).
+Before joining FBK I obtained the PhD in Computer Vision at [University of Genova](https://unige.it/) and [Italian Institute of Technology (IIT)](https://www.iit.it/en-US/home) under the supervision of Dr. [Alessio Del Bue](https://www.iit.it/people/alessio-delbue) and Prof. [Stuart James](https://stuart-james.com/).
+During the PhD, I visited the [University of Amsterdam](https://www.uva.nl/en) to work with Prof. [Sara Magliacane](https://saramagliacane.github.io/).
 I completed both the BS in Information Engineering and the MS in Computer Engineering at [University of Padova](http://unipd.it).
 <br>
 [CV](./assets/files/dt_resume.pdf) / [Twitter](https://twitter.com/davidetalon94)